Satara-Akluj-Latur Highway

 Satara–Malshiras-Akluj-Barshi-Latur Highway is a national highway in the state of Maharashtra.
-This is a part of the Marathwada Integrated Road Development Project launched by the Government of Maharashtra by the Chief Minister Mr. Devendra Fadnavis.
+This is a part of the Marathwada Integrated Road Development Project launched by the Government of Maharashtra and Chief Minister Mr. Devendra Fadnavis.

 Development

 Express Highway, based on the govt approval and the formal announcement by state govt authorities, this highway is a project connecting two major cities Satara & Latur in Maharashtra to the NH 52 via the same link-route and in less time than the SH 77.
 Though said so, if developed with 2 lane basis, as declared earlier by the State Public Works Dept., this highway can save more than 1.5 hrs of time between Latur and Mumbai.

 Though approved on 18 Nov 2015, its major development would be started in early 2017 and it would be completed by the end of 2020.
-The Satara–Akluj sector is already started with full flow of traffic, while the Tembhurni–Yedshi–Latur sector is still under construction and expected to be completed soon (by the end of 2020).
+The Satara–Akluj sector has already started with a full flow of traffic, while the Tembhurni–Yedshi–Latur sector is still under construction and expected to be completed soon (by the end of 2020).
 It is expected to share the major direct road traffic between these cities, including all traffic from SH 77 and SH 3.